What Is Business Sustainability?

 Dr. Tima Bansal is Founder of the Network for Business Sustainability.

 I am often asked, “what do you mean by business sustainability?”
-Everyone asks — business leaders, students, even my academic colleagues who study sustainability.
+Everyone asks — business leaders, students, even my academic colleagues who study the field of sustainability.

 In 1987, the United Nations coined the term sustainable development.[1]
 They said economic development that is ‘sustainable’ meets “the needs of present generations without compromising the needs of future generations.”